timeisenbuerger/codex-context-forge/README.md

 ## 🛑 Human-in-the-Loop Checkpoints

-Context Forge introduces a powerful checkpoint system that pauses AI development at critical milestones for human verification, ensuring you maintain control over the implementation process.
+Codex Context Forge introduces a powerful checkpoint system that pauses AI development at critical milestones for human verification, ensuring you maintain control over the implementation process.

 ### Why Checkpoints?